Antibody engineering workflow combining ANARCI, BioPhi, IgFold, FoldX, and Rosetta tools through SciMiner.

 - Replace local paths in `parameters` with the returned `file_id` strings.

-- Skip `file_params` entries that the user did not provide; only required file params must be present.
+- Skip optional file parameters that the user did not provide.

 ## Expected result format